phpcollab/phpcollab/developer/Contributor-Guidelines.md

 we are all here to help you as much as we can so you can ultimately become an independent contributor to the project.

 It's OK to make mistakes and it does take some time, effort and energy to improve the state of proposals and contributions.
 So do not be discouraged, keep at it and if you find anything that is unclear along the way, do not hesitate to ask questions.

-~~Most if not all open source projects [should] have a [contributor guide](), whose job is to explain the project policy and pace when it comes to accepting changes from the community.
-Indeed and among many other things, providing guidelines and documentation that teach one how to build, test and contribute patches of all sorts and colors is a pretty good sign of a healthy project and a vibrant community. ~~

 The overarching theme of this guide starts with the following questions: